Dolcetto red wine variety

 Its early ripening makes it a feasible choice in areas where Barbera and Nebbiolo would struggle to ripen.

-Although the name implies sweetness, Dolcetto wines are usually dry.
 The variety is noted for producing relatively low acid wines.
 The strong dark colour of the grape is reflected in the deep colour of the wine.
 Low to moderate acidity and tannins mean that these wines are best consumed fairly young, and they are rarely great wines.

 Steve De Long, on his Wine Grape Varietal Table describes these wines as